straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

   * **Files** page: you can browse all the files in the specified device directory, enter subdirectories or return to the parent directory.
   * **Form** page: demonstrates parameter modification and saving.

+#	Prerequisites

+* `Computer A`: only need a browser installed.
+* `Computer B`: need to install wpcap driver, or simply install Wireshark that includes wpcap driver.

 # Dependencies

 * folder `pcap`: copied from the original location: [pcap](https://nmap.org/npcap/dist/npcap-sdk-1.04.zip)